dokar3/quickjs-kt/README.md

 ### Execute

-with DSL (This is recommended if you don't need long live instance):
+with DSL (This is recommended if you don't need long-live instances):

 ```kotlin
 coroutineScope.launch {